egidijusk/psdk-android-sdi-reference-app/README.md

 * Install Apk
 * Un-Install Apk
-* Install Android Ota Package
+* Install Android Ota Package - Here we have a dummy file instead of the real OTA package to provide the reference for multiple terminals.
 * Install Super Package(params, APK and Android OTA file)

 ## Data Interface (TBD) Highest priority